Caramel Coated Popcorn (100 G)

 Portion Control

-Limit the amount of caramel-coated popcorn you consume to minimize the impact on your blood sugar levels.
+Limit the amount of caramel-coated popcorn you consume in one sitting to reduce the impact on your blood sugar levels.

 Pair with Protein